santoskim/My-Anime-List/README.md

 Each section provides a comprehensive summary along with detailed directions for the projects progression.

-You may click on the MALTopAnimeAnalysis.ipynb to view the project.
+You may click on the MALTopAnimeAnalysis .ipynb to view the project.